necyberteam/qa-bot/publishing.md

 This workflow is designed to be clear and actionable for AI assistants.
 Key points:

+- **Version bump timing**: Always happens AFTER PR merge, on main branch
+- **Feature PRs**: Should NOT include version bumps - focus on feature changes only
 - Always check existing git tags before choosing a version number
 - Build commands are: `npm run build:lib && npm run build`
 - The process maintains both npm packages and CDN links
 - Debug releases use the `--tag debug` flag and don't create git tags
 - Clean up temporary files (like .tgz from npm pack) after testing

+### If Version Bump Gets Missed
+If a PR is merged without version bump (old workflow), simply:
+1. Update version on main after merge
+2. Build and commit
+3. Proceed with tagging and release
+This is actually the preferred approach.